ilcato/homebridge-fibaro-home-center/README.md

 # Latest release notes

 ### Version 2.0.0
 + The ability to add individual settings for each device.
 Provide ID or type and choose as which device to display.
-This way you can also add any device that is currently not supported.
+This way you can also add any device that is currently not supported or exclude device.
 + Bump dependencies.

 ### Version 1.7.5